lucasheld/uptime-kuma-api/README.md

 pip install uptime-kuma-api
 ```

+Documentation
+---
+The API Reference is available on [Read the Docs](https://uptime-kuma-api.readthedocs.io).

 Examples
 ---
 Once you have installed the python package, you can use it to communicate with an Uptime Kuma instance.